 Cannabidiol tea is not a medication or a supplement.
 The

 Similar to all food, beverages, and dietary supplements, CBD teas must contain the ingredients on their labeling and not contain harmful or toxic chemicals.
-However, there is little oversight of CBD products.
+However, there is little oversight of CBD products, and a person should choose products with third-party lab testing that confirms the tea only contains the ingredients listed on the labeling.

 At the federal level, while CBD is no longer considered an illegal narcotic, the FDA warns that CBD-containing products are prescription drugs, and retailers cannot sell them as food, beverages, or dietary supplements.
 Different states have enacted different rules governing the sale of CBD products.

-States, such as Arizona and Colorado, for example, allow the sale of products containing both CBD and THC, meaning consumers do not need a prescription or prove a medical requirement to obtain them.
-However, some states, including Kansas, prohibit the sale of both THC and CBD altogether.
+States, such as Arizona and Colorado, for example, allow the sale of products containing both CBD and THC, meaning consumers do not need a recommendation or prove a medical requirement to obtain them.
+However, some states, including Kansas, prohibit the sale of CBD with THC.

 Like other teas, CBD tea comes in a wide variety of flavors.
 Consumers can choose the variant that best suits their needs.

-Additionally, some types of teas or tea components may have additional health benefits.
-Green tea, for instance, is an antioxidant, and small studies have shown it may help with numerous health conditions, including genital warts, cancer, high cholesterol, and cardiovascular disease.
+Additionally, some teas or tea components may have additional health benefits.
+Green tea, for instance, is an antioxidant, and small studies have shown it may help with numerous

 Manufacturers may blend CBD with other ingredients, so a person should check the product label for this information.
 They should also research any potential health benefits of these ingredients.